-Toby Jones, an editor of this magazine, is assistant professor of Middle East history at Rutgers University.
+Toby Jones, an editor of this magazine, is associate professor of Middle East history at Rutgers University.

 Articles by this Author